Post-Master’s Fellow

 To Apply

-To apply for this position, submit your CV and a cover letter, addressed to Dr. BJ Suarez, Training Director, through our Paylocity Jobs website.
-In addition to your strengths, cover letters should broadly outline your professional goals, commitment to the common good, and a brief narrative of your experience providing psychotherapy.
-Applicants who are invited to interview may be asked to provide writing samples and a letter of recommendation from a past clinical supervisor.
+Admission to the fellowship is competitive.
+Lorenz selects candidates based on their potential to positively impact the cohort learning dynamic, advance the profession, and benefit society at large, among other factors.
+To apply for this position, submit your CV and a cover letter to the attention of the Training Committee via the online job portal for the chosen clinic location.
+In addition to your suitability for the position, cover letters should broadly outline your training goals, track preference, commitment to the common good, and a brief narrative of your experience providing psychotherapy.
+Applicants who are invited to interview may be asked to provide writing samples, references, or a letter of recommendation from a past clinical supervisor.

 • Megan Fredrickson, MA – St. Mary’s University (2020-2022)